The endless possibilities and choices you need to make for your house can get extremely overwhelming.

 Cost: The cost runs anywhere from $8 to $15 per square foot installed.

 Lifespan: On average, you can expect wood to last around 20 years.
-If proper maintenance is completed, then sometimes you can get up to 40 years out of it.
+When properly maintained, wood siding can last up to 40 years or more.

 If you’re a homeowner in Northern Virginia looking to replace or repair your siding, then consider working with WISA.
 Our simple and straight-forward process gives you an excellent quality product and provides you with peace of mind.